Jtog123/Beanstalk_Language/README.md

 for(int i = 0; i < conditionall; i++);\
 if(conditional);

-Beanstalk will maintain the functionality of these language features and only adjust the syntax
+Beanstalk will maintain the functionality of these features, but adjust the syntax

 Fee = Class/Object\
 fi = if statements\
 fo = for loops\
 fum = functions

-For example...
+Like the Giant from Jack and the Beanstalk.

+Some snippets might look something like

+fum add(var a, var b) {\
+  return a + b;\
+}

+fi(a > b){\
+  //do something
+}

 # How it will function
-compiler -> bytecode -> Virtual Machine execution
+Compiler **GENERATES** Bytecode **FED TO** Virtual Machine

+**The Compiler:**\
+Will probably built with 2 seperate components the Scanner and the Parser.\
+The Scanner will form the Tokens, the Parser will consume them and generate bytecode instructions and then feed them to the Virtual Machine.

+**The Virtual Machine:**\

 Bytecode over Machine Code\
 Machine code is much faster, but it's also architecture dependent.
 In other words if we wanted Beanstalk to compile directly to machine code on both Windows and Mac I would need seperate builds for Intel and ARM chips.